+'''

 /SCATTERPLOT = height WITH weight BY gender.

+'''

-This example will produce a scatterplot where height is plotted versus weight.
+This example produces a scatterplot where height is plotted versus weight.
 Depending on the value of the gender variable, the colour of the datapoint is different.
-With this plot it is possible to analyze gender differences for height vs. weight relation.
+With this plot it is possible to analyze gender differences for height versus weight relation.